Best Padding for Carpet

 that will do well on the stairs, or buy a cheaper carpet and order enough

-nylon is the best fiber, hands down.
-It will wear longer and look like new
+Nylon is the most durable fiber, hands down.
+It will wear longer and look like-new

-longer than any other fiber.
-But you still need to choose a style that will
+longer than any other synthetic fiber.
+But you still need to choose a carpet

 the stair carpet too soon.
 In light of this fact, I suggest you take a look

-looped carpet like a typical Berber, but is a style that has a speckled
+looped carpet like a typical looped Berber, but is a style that has a speckled

 Saxony.
 A cut-Berber with a good tuft twist will do very well on stairs as